coddingtonbear/jira-select/docs/index.rst

 Jira-select is a command-line tool and library that helps you generate the useful insights you need out of Jira.

-Jira has its own query language -- it's called JQL -- but there are many limitations around what JQL is capable of.
+Jira has its own query language but there are many limitations around what JQL is capable of.
 Some data is returned in arcane formats
 (e.g. sprint names are returned as a string looking something like